My QSL Card Saga

 K3CDY QSL Card

 Now that's a pretty cool card, right?
 If you're a "ham" (a.k.a. amateur radio operator), you know exactly what this is.
 For those unfamiliar, it's a traditional way to prove you've had radio contact with another ham.
-Before the Internet, these cards were the only way to establish proof, and hams would exchange these via snail-mail.
+Before the Internet, these cards were the only way to establish proof of contact, and hams would exchange these via snail-mail.
 They were useful for ham contests (of which there are still many) to help rack up points for recognition and rewards.
 This is officially called a "QSL card."